Tree Risk Assessments & Hazard Tree Reports

 • ❓Is a Tree Risk Assessment required for removal?

 Not always.
+Whether a Tree Risk Assessment is required depends on local tree regulations, site conditions, and the reason for the proposed work.
 However, many municipalities require a professional Tree Risk Assessment when requesting removal of protected trees, trees within Environmentally Critical Areas (ECAs), shoreline jurisdictions, steep slopes, or trees associated with permit applications.

 A TRAQ assessment documents tree condition, structural defects, potential targets, and failure risk, providing municipalities, insurance companies, and property owners with objective information to support decision-making.